CommonsBuild/tec-info/wg-digest/unprocessed-channels/SUPPORT_help 93abd7af60b746e8a27751bac4be5780.md

 ALOYSIOUS

-[I am unable to vote [womp womp] for the commonstack prize.
+I am unable to vote [womp womp] for the commonstack prize.
 I imported the trust token[not sure if thats part of this or just a recent change around the same time as this], was on the xdai network.
-Is there anything i have missed?  (edited)](about:blank#)
+Is there anything i have missed?  (edited)

 <h3>Edu - TEC Steward. <img src="https://cdn.discordapp.com/avatars/573648007384530954/bf6ebec19881cee4bbe0c3105f5ddfae.png" width=25 height=25></h3>